Business Management Technology

 - The Business Administration concentration articulates with the Bachelor of Business Administration degree at Kent State.

-- The Management and Entrepreneurship concentration comprises coursework in management, entrepreneurship, and productivity applications.
+- The Management and Entrepreneurship concentration comprises coursework in management, entrepreneurship and and productivity applications.

-- Research and share how companies are currently working to improve their products, services, and overall organizations
+- Research and share how businesses are currently working to improve their products, services and overall organizations

 - Understand business concepts and vocabulary

 - Demonstrate knowledge acquired by emphasizing public speaking, ethical problem solving, teamwork and multimedia presentations

 - Write in a formal and informal style

 - Demonstrate ability to work effectively in teams

 - Demonstrate knowledge of business and economic principles, concepts and vocabulary